OpenRefine/OpenRefine/docs/docs/manual/installing.md

 ### Set where data is stored

 OpenRefine stores data in two places: program files in the program directory, wherever it is you’ve installed it; and project files in what we call the “workspace directory.”
-You can access this folder easily from OpenRefine by going to the [home screen](running#the-home-screen) (at [http://127.0.0.1:3333/](http://127.0.0.1:3333/)) and clicking “Browse workspace directory.”
+You can access this folder easily from OpenRefine by going to the [home screen](running#the-home-screen) (at [http://127.0.0.1:3333/](http://127.0.0.1:3333/)) and clicking <span class="buttonLabels">Browse workspace directory</span>.

 By default this is: